Calculate your optimal bedtime

 While our eyes are still moving during the falling asleep phase, they come to rest completely during light sleep.

-At the same time, our muscles slowly relax and we slide step-by-step into a deeper sleep. 💤
+At the same time, our muscles slowly relax, and we slide into a deeper sleep. 💤

-On average, we spend about half of the night in a light sleep phase.
+On average, we spend about half of the night in the light sleep phase.

 Phase 3 non-REM sleep: Deep sleep